Virgin Islands Catamaran

 We find most our guests are comfortable wearing swimwear, shorts and t-shirts during their stay and long sleeves for the cooler evenings.

 If you are taking hand luggage with you on the plane please remember there are current restrictions on carry-on liquids and gels.
 3oz containers are the maximum size allowed.
 You can read full details for permitted and prohibited carry-on items here.
+The best idea is to pack all liquids in your check-in baggage (including sunscreens, toothpaste, shampoo etc).

 We prefer our guests to go barefoot on board but suitable shoes are necessary for trips ashore and if you are planning any island treks.
+If you desire to wear shoes on the boat please bring one pair of non marking shoes that will be worn onboard only.

 You can bring your own mask and snorkel if you're inclined, but all yachts carry an assortment of sizes.